LMcBee95/Cerulean-Hardware/README.md

 ## What are we using
 This setup is based on the STM32F4xx_StdPeriph_Driver as well as the excellent Linux port of STLink by [Texane](https://github.com/texane/stlink)

-## How to get setup on Linux or Mac: (Windows instructions coming soon!)
+## How to get setup on Linux or Mac:
 1. Download GCC-ARM for your system from here https://launchpad.net/gcc-arm-embedded/+download
 2. Setup the path on your computer to the location of the downloaded GCC-ARM
 3. Clone this directory to your computer